 For the past few years, the kitchen has become ever-more open-plan and part of our central living space.
 While the kitchen of 2018 was big in colours with many striking designs cleverly incorporating a mixture of colours, textures and finishes, the onus in 2019 is on creating a sense of minimal calm, with colours, materials and finishes all being chosen to reflect this.
-Nature-inspired materials are therefore popular, with quartz and ceramic being increasingly chosen for worktops and splashbacks, as they can emulate the look of marble, granite or even wood without any of the maintenance drawbacks.
+Nature-inspired materials are therefore popular, with quartz, ceramic and Inalco MDi being increasingly chosen for worktops and splashbacks, as they can emulate the look of marble, granite or even wood without any of the maintenance drawbacks.

 With the trend for natural materials that reflect the great outdoors, surfaces with a marble-look remain popular, bolstered by the trend for industrial styling, where they combine with raw materials such as timber and brick to give the room a professional edge.
 Cabinetry with an exposed wood grain, for example, can be topped with a stone-effect surface such as Inalco MDi Pacific Blanco, while a neutral colour palette that helps bring nature indoors will be accentuated with bolder earthy tones seen in accessories.

 The larger the space the better the trend for mixing materials too; using different surfaces for different areas of the kitchen helps zone the space – particularly important if it is used for a variety of activities from dining to socialising.
 Using different worktops, walls and floor finishes for different zones in the open-plan kitchen, for example, adds interest to the space visually.
 Think about which materials and colours work well together and don’t be afraid to mix things up by contrasting to add more visual interest or turn a particular area into a focal point.
 Some areas of the kitchen may require a more durable or water-resistant surface than others too, providing another opportunity to mix and match materials appropriately.